Connect to a Workload with VS Code over SSH

 ssh -o strictHostKeyChecking=no -p 8001 aac@aac5.amd.com

-The Password field will contain a password used to authenticate the SSH connection.
+The Password field contains the password for the SSH connection.

 Install dependencies